trcummings/Materials-Editor-Widget/README.md

 ### What is This?

-Hello, I am Thomsen Cummings, and this is a basic showcase of my current familiarity of web development paradigms.
-The codebase is entirely from an application phase of a project pipeline I completed in October 2020 and repurposed to show recent web dev work to potential employers.
+Hello, I am Thomsen Cummings, and the purpose of this widget is to organize materials for delivery to a construction site.
+It contains a list of materials, and a material editor form, and a line which displays the total cost of all the materials.
 This README contains instructions on how to run the repo, as well as a technical breakdown of the process.

-The purpose of this widget is to organize materials for delivery to a construction site.
-It contains a list of materials, and a material editor form, and a line which displays the total cost of all the materials.
+I also recently converted this repo to TypeScript rather than plain JS to familiarize myself with TypeScript (this is my first time working with it!), and the time I spent in that is not included in the breakdown.
+All told, however, it took about 4 hours in total to get my bearings with the TS build process, and then convert this small repo.

 **Here is the technical stack:**

-- React.js for frontend code (with FontAwesome 5.14 for icons, and Google Fonts' Open Sans)
+- Typescript and React.js for frontend code (with FontAwesome 5.14 for icons, and Google Fonts' Open Sans)
 - Babel and Webpack 4.0 for the build pipeline
 - Express.js for the pseudo-API backend
 - Jest, Enzyme, and Faker.js for testing